Category: RSD11 Programme

 Info | + Program

-Authors are invited to identify their paper or presentation as aligned to one of seven specific focus sessions.
-These have been developed as provocations for critical reflection, new topics, and different directions.
+Seven specific focus areas have been developed as provocations for critical reflection, new topics, and different directions.

 Designers must navigate between the need for immediate action and maintaining long-term change.
 Yet, it is difficult to think of the temporality of design beyond the consideration of years or decades.